 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review Adobe security bulletin APSB10-09 and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review the following Cisco security advisories and apply any necessary updates to help mitigate the risks.

 US-CERT will provide additional information as it becomes available.

 Apple has released QuickTime 7.6.8 to address two vulnerabilities affecting earlier versions of QuickTime for Windows.